Nisarg221B/Notes/random learning/MAQ prep/interview/Geeks for geeks extracted questions set.md

 - Difference between Primary key and foreign key

-- OOP - polymorphism, runtime-polymorphism, code for function overloading and function overriding
+- OOP - polymorphism, runtime-polymorphism, code for function overloading and
+- OOPS four pillars
+- function overriding

 - ML Concepts as I mentioned in my resume.
 - Questions are like Supervised and unsupervised learning, Classification and regression, Activation Functions, Loss Functions, etc., All the questions are based on my project.

 - Thrashing
-- OOPS four pillars
 - Difference between Multiprogramming and Multithreading
 - Why Java is not 100% OOPS.
 - Why Virtual Memory